TrevorJDick/GR/README.md

 ## Best Way to Contribute
 Reference what you use and give credit.
 This project was not built in a vacuum.
 It has been iterated on and the more the source material of mathematics is understood the more this project will evolve into its own.
 Follow the project philosphy, and see how that is reflected in code.
 This tool should only become more useful to scientists, students, or anyone wanting to learn.

 We need more metrics!
 See the the metric folder and metric.py.
-One can always add thier own metric as per the goal of the project, but building up a library of metrics would be nicet too.
+One can always add thier own metric as per the goal of the project, but building up a library of metrics would be nice too.

 ### Example Schwarzchild Metric
 Defining a metric is both simple and easy to explore in jupyter notebook first (see example_notebooks/schwarzchild_metric.ipynb)